nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 Service ID filtering in a provider system **SHALL** be controlled by two levels of configuration:

 1. a supplier-controlled configuration availability switch ("supplier switch")
-2. organisation-controlled configuration, incorporating an enablement switch ("organisation configuration" and "enablement switch")
+2. organisation-controlled configuration, incorporating an enablement switch ("organisation configuration")

 The supplier switch allows the service ID filtering configuration to be made available to selected (or all) organisations using the supplier's provider system.